-The availability of a large-format digital camera for TEM (e.g., the Gatan Ultrascan 4000) coupled with the most recent builds of SerialEM now make it possible to acquire large image fields at synaptic resolution from any specimen and begin assembling volumes automatically, such as the retinal circuitry volume for the rod BC layer in the mouse retina (Figure 10; Video S2).
-In this example, each slice was automatically mosaicked from 16 tiles (5,000×) with ir-translate and ir-refine-grid and a volume of 20 slices automatically registered with ir-stos (Figure 10A and 10B).
-Manually registering these datasets is impossible because of the many required distortion corrections among tiles and slices.
+The availability of a large-format digital camera for TEM (e.g. the Gatan Ultrascan 4000) coupled with the most recent builds of SerialEM now make it possible to acquire large image fields at synaptic resolution from any specimen and begin assembling volumes automatically, such as the retinal circuitry volume for the rod BC layer in the mouse retina (Fig. 10).
+In this example, each slice was automatically mosaicked from 16 tiles (5000x) with irtranslate and ir-refine-grid and a volume of 20 slices automatically registered with ir-stos (Fig. 10A,B).
+Manually registering these datasets are impossible because of the many required distortion corrections among tiles and slices.
 With the ir-tools a year's manual work can be done in a day.
-Upon browsing the volume, characteristic connection motifs can be quickly extracted (Figure 10C and 10D) and graphically summarized (Figure 10E) from a text list of relations.
+Upon browsing the volume, characteristic connection motifs can be quickly extracted (Fig. 10C,D; S4) and graphically summarized (Fig. 10E) from a text list of relations.
 Again, the goal is not to render 3D shapes, but rather browse and markup synaptic motifs.
-This volume readily detects characteristic reciprocal feedback, GABAergic local feedforward, and glycinergic long-range feedforward synaptic arrangements in the locale of the BC (see Video S3).
+This volume readily detects characteristic reciprocal feedback, GA-BAergic local feedforward and glycinergic long-range feedforward synaptic arrangements in the locale of the BC (see animation in Fig. S3).
 Importantly, all regions are registered, not just the ones of local interest.
-We have similarly built volumes from 1,000-tile datasets of mouse retinal microneuromas (see below) and over 275 serial 1,000tile mosaics from a 369-section series through the rabbit inner plexiform layer (Figure 11), with excellent automated alignment and without accumulating distortions.
+We have similarly built volumes from 1000-tile datasets of mouse retinal microneuromas (see below) and over 100 serial 1000-tile mosaics from a 300+ section series through the rabbit inner plexiform layer (Fig. 11).
+This demonstrates the quality of large-scale automated alignment and the absence of cumulative distortions.
 After automated registration through a volume of >100 sections (2 Tb), no error emerges from transforming all sections into the same volume space.
 While subtle slice-to-slice distortions exist due to physical deformation of sections, they do not accumulate and section-to-volume distortions are statistically indistinguishable from any those of any slice pair.
-Should such unlikely distortions emerge, our fast transform management method (see "Visualization and Annotation" below) allows the volume to be partitioned at any point and structures tracked across the parts.
-We can define break points and reference slices anywhere in the volume and rapidly create new series of transforms.
-This method is ideal for automated registration.
+Should such unlikely distortions emerge, our fast trans-